 Jen Grant is an in-demand headliner who’s toured across North America, Laurie Elliott is now one of the country’s busiest tv writers, and Steph Tolev works everywhere and signed a deal with NBC.
 Chantel Marostica’s unique and charming, Michelle Shaughnessy’s a proper joke-slinger, Julia Hladkowicz destroys audiences from coast to coast, Zabrinna Chevannes is fantastic and has also broken into the US scene.

-Amanda Brooke Perrin is writing tv shows and rocking fests, Kathleen McGee shocks and slays crowds, while Erica Sigurdson can kill on any stage from clubs, to theaters, colleges she rocks them all.
+Amanda Brooke Perrin is writing tv shows and rocking fests, Kathleen McGee shocks and slays crowds, while Erica Sigurdson can kill on any stage from clubs, to theatres, colleges she rocks them all.
 There are so many, and there’s a bunch I’m forgetting.
 A BUNCH (seriously though, please don’t get mad if I forgot to mention you.
 You’re terrific too).

 Canada is just so damn good at comedy and our sketch game is on point too.
 Also, sorry to lump sketch and improv together, but I’ve noticed there’s a lot of crossover there.
 Let’s start with three sketch giants – Catherine O’Hara, Robin Duke and Deb McGrath.
 SCTV, in a lot of people’s opinion, was the best comedy show to ever come out of Canada and Robin and Catherine were a big part of that success.
 Robin still tours all over and actually now teaches comedy at Humber college in Toronto.
 Catherine returned to Canadian tv this year with Schitt’s Creek after years of success in US films and television.